Pakistani separatists kill two naval officers in troubled Baluchistan

-QUETTA, Pakistan Pakistani separatists riding motorcycles killed two naval officers in the restive southwestern province of Baluchistan, police officials said on Tuesday, near the site of a major Chinese-funded project.
+QUETTA, Pakistan (Reuters) - Pakistani separatists riding motorcycles killed two naval officers in the restive southwestern province of Baluchistan, police officials said on Tuesday, near the site of a major Chinese-funded project.

 Senior police officer Abdul Hafeez Baloch said four armed men on Monday attacked a vehicle taking food to a naval base in the costal town of Jewani, about 80 km (50 miles) west of the port city of Gwadar.